 5. Drink More Water

 Many people mistake thirst for hunger, leading to unnecessary snacking.
-Aim for 8+ glasses of water daily, and try fruit-infused water for variety.
+Aim for at least 8 glasses of water daily to stay hydrated.
+For variety, try fruit-infused water to make hydration more enjoyable.

 Sample Whole Food Meal Plan for Weight Loss